-According to Finbold, lumber futures are now trading below the $600 per-thousand-board-feet level, which was seen last time in November of 2021.
+According to Finbold, a website that covers financial-related news, lumber futures are now trading below the $600 per-thousand-board-feet level, which was seen last time in November of 2021.
 Prices are down 60% from a peak of $1,480, seen in March, as U.S. new home sales hit a two-year low.

 The prices are pounding interest rates.
 Average interest rates for a 30-year fixed mortgage rate rose to 5.4% over the past week, according to the report, and mortgage applications fell 7% over the past week and are down 21% year-over-year.

 In addition, demand for mortgage refinances dropped 6% over the past week and is down 75% year-over-year.
 Mortgage rates at the same time last year were in the low 3% range.